Catherine Morris, BA, LLB, LLM

 - "Talking about Ethics in Thailand: Negotiations and Dialogues in the Classroom."
 Presentation at "A Hundred Years of Legal Development in Thailand: Historical, Contemporary and Socio-Legal Perspectives," Centre for Asia-Pacific Initatives and Faculty of Law, University of Victoria, March 21, 2009.

-- "Feeding the Hungry: What do Peacemakers Have to Do With it?"
-Address at "Hunger for Change," a weekend of talks, tours and discussions on sustainable solutions to world hunger.
-Sponsored by First Baptist Church Penticton, Kaledon Community Church and Okaganan Falls Community Church, British Columbia, Canada, March 7, 2009.
+- "Feeding the Hungry: What Do Peacemakers Have to Do With it?"
+Address at "Hunger for Change," a weekend of talks, tours and discussions on sustainable solutions to world hunger, held at Penticton First Baptist Church, Penticton, British Columbia, Canada, March 7, 2009.

 - "Are Religions Inherently Violent?"
 Panel Presentation at "Tough Questions for Religions: A University of Victoria Forum," University of Victoria, January 27, 2009.

 - "Reconciliation."
-Address at a meeting of regional clergy of the Association des Églises Baptistes au Rwanda.
+Address at a meeting of regional clergy of the Association des Églises Baptistes au Rwanda, part of a consultation visit on reconciliation.
 Kigali, Rwanda, March 4, 2008.

 - "Four Pathways Towards Reconciliation," Hadyai Campus, Prince of Songkla University, Hadyai, Thailand, March 17, 2005.